SnowyMouse/chimera/README.md

 Periodically, the HAC2 server may go down, and for whatever reason, HAC2 was written to not allow the user to start the game with HAC2 if auto updating failed, resulting in the player base permanently being decimated.
-This behavior is not unlike "always online" DRM although the intentions are not malicious.
+This behavior is not unlike "always online" DRM although the intentions are not malicious - it is merely an oversight (albeit an expensive one).
 In fact, HAC2's loader.dll does not even come with HAC2 and requires an initial connection to the Internet to work.

 Newer versions of the HAC2 loader do not exhibit this issue, but many people use the older version of the loader as it's what's most distributed.
 Either way,